Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 The power law approximation is a common approximation for retarding forces.
 It is given by:

-$ \vec{F_r} = -bv^n $
+$ \vec{F_r} = -kv^n $

-Where b is the strength of the retarding force, and n is a power.
+Where k is the strength of the retarding force, and n is a power.

-Where the velocity is less than 24 m/s n is taken to be 1, and for velocities between 24 m/s and the speed of sound n is taken to be 2.
+Where the velocity is less than 24 m/s `n` is taken to be 1, and for velocities between 24 m/s and the speed of sound `n` is taken to be 2.

 ##### **Air Drag**